Valero Energy Corporation [VLO] stock Reiterated by Citigroup analyst, price target now $121

 Reported adjusted net income attributable to Valero stockholders of $197 million, or $0.48 per share.

-Valero Energy Corporation represents 407.00 million in outstanding shares, while the company has a total market value of $27.00 billion with the latest information.
-VLO stock price has been found in the range of $65.245 to $66.86.
+Over the last 12 months, VLO stock rose by 13.70%.
+The one-year Valero Energy Corporation stock forecast points to a potential upside of 33.22.
+The average equity rating for VLO stock is currently 1.80, trading closer to a bullish pattern in the stock market.

-If compared to the average trading volume of 4.18M shares, VLO reached a trading volume of 4854097 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $25.83 billion, with 407.00 million shares outstanding and 406.93 million shares in the current float.
+Compared to the average trading volume of 4.07M shares, VLO stock reached a trading volume of 3025992 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Valero Energy Corporation [VLO]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for VLO shares is $93.20 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on VLO stock is a recommendation set at 1.80.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.